bugfactory/posts/reference-counting/reference-counting-en.md

 ## Main function

-Now let's use our functions and see if this technique really works.
+Now let's use our functions and see if the technique really works.

 ```c
 #include <stdio.h>